Sujeeth-infosec/Hash-cracker/README.md

     Hash -f /root/hash.txt -t 10

-Note:- Hash.txt contains an group of seperate hash code to crack.each hash can be cracked within given time by user in command and select atleast -3 for each hash code to crack.
+NOTE:- Hash.txt contains an group of seperate hash code to crack.each hash can be cracked within given time by user in command and select atleast -3 for each hash code to crack.